 Asthma is another condition that’s been linked to increased inflammation and oxidative stress in the body.
 However, due to its antioxidant properties, studies have suggested that selenium may help to ease asthma-related symptoms.

-For example, this study found that when people with asthma took 200μg of selenium per day, it reduced their need to use steroid medications to control and manage symptoms.
+For example, this study found that when people with asthma took 200μg (micrograms) of selenium per day, it reduced their need to use steroid medications to control and manage their symptoms.

-That being said, further research is still needed to confirm selenium’s role in the treatment of asthma.
+That said, further research is still needed to confirm selenium’s role in the treatment of asthma.

 How much selenium do I need and what are the best food sources?